learn-co-curriculum/rails-generators-readme/README.md

 ## Different types of generators

-Below are the main generators that Rails offers, we'll go through examples of each of them in their own section:
+Below are the main generators that Rails offers.
+We'll go through examples of each of them in their own section:

 * Migrations
 * Models